 BBC mystery series Strike has many twists and turns, but by the end it may not be the identity of any murderers, the mysterious backstory to Strike’s ex-fiancé Charlotte, or even why an adaptation of a book by JK Rowling is credited to Robert Galbraith that has viewers scratching their heads.

-And while the other mysteries may remain unsolved until later episodes, we do have some information on this one, with series director Michael Keillor (who worked on first mystery The Cuckoo’s Calling) explaining his filming techniques to RadioTimes.com at a recent preview screening.
+“It’s partly imitation, partly technical,” Burke recently told RadioTimes.com – and while the other mysteries of Strike may remain unsolved until later episodes, we do have some information on this one, with series director Michael Keillor (who worked on first mystery The Cuckoo’s Calling last year) explaining the filming techniques in more depth to RadioTimes.com at a preview screening.

 “There were a few different tricks that we employed,” Keillor said.